KmariK/luxury-loom-interiors/README.md

 <img src="docs/features/projects.png">

 - Presents to the user the project outcomes that the company have done for its clients within the United Kingdom with a small description of the location of each project
-- User stories covered: 3, 6,
+- User stories covered: 3 and 6

 7. Contact Form
 <img src="docs/features/contact-form.png">